 A cryptographer works to figure out (decode) the secret messages of enemy nations.
 (Crypto comes from the Greek, and then the Latin, word for something hidden.)

 A handler is the person who manages a network of spies.

 To infiltrate is to secretly enter enemy territory (often to spy or cause damage).

 Informants are people who provide a spy agency with information that they claim is true.

 Intelligence can mean information collected by spying, (as well as intellectual ability).

 To intercept is to obtain an enemy message before it can reach the people it was intended for.

-An operative is a person carrying out their agencies’ operations (usually spying or other secret activities that are harmful to their opponents.
-We don’t use the word for people doing for an agency’s routine or normal business.)
+An operative is a person carrying out their agencies’ secret operations.
+(We don’t use the word for people doing for an agency’s routine or normal business.)